 Endo Reserves $775 Million to Settle Mesh Lawsuits

-After shutting down a plant that made its mesh implant devices, Endo International has now set aside $775 million to settle the remaining 22,000 vaginal mesh lawsuit cases against them.
+After shutting down a plant that made its mesh implant devices, Endo International has now set aside $775 million to settle the remaining 22,000 vaginal mesh lawsuit claims against them.
 Complaints of eroded implants that caused pain and injury have not only affected Endo, but also mesh implant makers Johnson & Johnson and Boston Scientific Corp.
 However, both Johnson & Johnson and Boston Scientific Corp. continue to defend themselves in thousands of cases across America.
 Endo has chosen to take what some would call the more ethical approach.
 “We believe it is a very important milestone for Endo to have reached agreements to resolve virtually all known U.S. mesh product liability claims,” Paul Campanelli, Endo’s president and chief executive officer, said Monday in a statement.

 Suit Filed Against Dole for Contaminated Salad